 Statement from Thakeham Group

-We have measures in play to safeguard our staff, our clients, our customers, local residents and their families during the Coronavirus Pandemic.
+Thakeham Group put a series of measures into play to safeguard our staff, our clients, our customers, local residents and their families at the very start of the Coronavirus Pandemic.

-Our key critical IT structure, vital for our business continuity, is in the cloud.
-All Thakeham staff have received refresher training to enable the business to function with the majority of our staff operating from their homes.
+Our key critical IT structures, vital for our business, are in the cloud.
+All Thakeham staff have received extensive training to enable the business to function with staff operating from their homes.

-We are asking anyone who has recently visited us and thinks they have been at risk of contracting Coronavirus to call us immediately so we can advise the best course of action in the circumstances and continue to safeguard the wellbeing of our people and their families.
+We are asking anyone who thinks they have been at risk of contracting coronavirus to call us immediately so we can advise the best course of action in the circumstances and continue to safeguard the wellbeing of our people and their families.

-Whatever happens, the health and safety of our staff, contractors, customers, local residents and their families are paramount.
+Whatever happens, the health and safety of our staff, our contractors, our customers, local residents and their families are paramount.